-Okay, mostly importantly, pack for the weather in San Francisco!
+Okay, mostly importantly, make sure you pack for the weather in San Francisco!
 Sure, California is synonymous with “fun in the sun,” but San Francisco is a different beast entirely from the southern part of the state.

 Nonetheless, you need to bring a jacket, preferably with you at all times!
 Due to San Francisco’s location on the bay, the winds’ chill isn’t something you want to trifle with.
 You can even have brisk days in July and August.

 Especially don’t forget a jacket on the ferry ride to Alcatraz!
 You’ll freeze without one.
 I don’t care how bright the sun is shining.
 Bring.
 A. Jacket.
 To.
 Alcatraz.

 So, if you’re a solo female traveler and don’t mind sharing space, hostels in San Francisco provide great options.
 I stayed at USA Hostel located in Lower Nob Hill.
 It turned out to be the perfect choice for me!
 I met travelers of all ages at this hostel so you won’t feel out of place regardless if you’re young or old.

 If you’re over the hostel scene, explore TripAdvisor to find the perfect boutique hotel for you!
 San Francisco has no shortage of accommodation.